A collection of resources to help you measure the success of your work or find out about the impact of sport in projects with refugees.

 - Football and Refugees: Addressing key challenges

-This study, initiated by the European Commission, provides an analytical overview of the types of sports-related projects and interventions used to support the social inclusion of migrants and identifies best practice in their design, implementation and measurement. - Sport & Peace: Mapping the Field
+This study, initiated by the European Commission, provides an analytical overview of the types of sports-related projects and interventions used to support the social inclusion of migrants and identifies best practices in their design, implementation, and measurement. - Sport & Peace: Mapping the Field

-Supported by a partnership between Generations For Peace and the Georgetown University Masters of Arts Programme in Conflict Resolution, this report highlights findings from a one-year international mapping project to identify promising practices in the design, implementation and evaluation of sport for peace programmes. - Sports as a tool for refugee empowerment
+Supported by a partnership between Generations For Peace and the Georgetown University Master of Arts Programme in Conflict Resolution, this report highlights findings from a one-year international mapping project to identify promising practices in the design, implementation, and evaluation of sport for peace programmes. - Sports as a tool for refugee empowerment

 The study explores the use of sport as a psychosocial intervention.
-It looks at the ways in which sports programs enhance the quality of life and improve the psychosocial development of refugees, in particular youth. - Sport, Refugees, and Forced Migration: A Critical Review of the Literature (Spaaij et al)
+It looks at the ways in which sports programs enhance the quality of life and improve the psychosocial development of refugees, particularly youth. - Sport, Refugees, and Forced Migration: A Critical Review of the Literature

-This literature review offers an integrative, critical review of scientific literature on the topic of sports, refugees and forced migration.
-It analyses academic literature published in this domain derived from fourteen languages published between 1996 and 2019. - The Roles of Sport and Education in the Social Inclusion of Asylum Seekers and Refugees (Amara et al)
+This literature review offers an integrative, critical review of scientific literature on the topic of sports, refugees, and forced migration.
+It analyses academic literature published in this domain derived from fourteen languages between 1996 and 2019. - The Roles of Sport and Education in the Social Inclusion of Asylum Seekers and Refugees

-The project was a part of a policy initiative of the Council of Europe and the European Parliament.
-It seeks to identify the ways in which sport has been used for the social inclusion of asylum seekers and refugees in UK contexts. - Understanding Community-Based Protection
+This project, part of a policy initiative of the Council of Europe and the European Parliament, seeks to identify the ways in which sport has been used for the social inclusion of asylum seekers and refugees in UK contexts. - Understanding Community-Based Protection